 Unique and Inspiring Shopping Environment.
 Our stores average approximately 73,000 square feet and are typically designed with warehouse features including high ceilings, clear signage, bright lighting and industrial racking and are staffed with knowledgeable store associates.
 We offer an easy-to-navigate store layout with clear lines of sight and departments organized by our major product categories of tile, wood, laminate, natural stone, decorative accessories and installation accessories.
 We believe our unique signage, which clearly displays individual product features and benefits, improves the ease of shopping and facilitates customer decision making.
 We use merchandise displays and point of sale marketing throughout our stores to highlight product features, benefits and design elements.
-These features educate and enable customers to visualize how the product two would look in their homes or businesses.
+These features educate and enable customers to visualize how the product would look in their homes or businesses.
 Furthermore, we encourage customers to interact with our merchandise, to experiment with potential designs and to see the actual product they will purchase, an experience that is not possible in flooring stores that do not carry in-stock inventory in project-ready quantities.
-The majority of our stores to provide free design consulting.
+The majority of our stores have design centers that showcase project ideas to further inspire our customers, and we employ experienced designers in all of our stores to provide free design consulting.
 Additionally, we provide a robust online experience for potential customers on FloorandDecor.com.
 For our DIY customers, we also offer weekly "how-to" installation classes on Saturdays.
 We believe inspiring and educating customers within our stores and on our website provides us with a significant competitive advantage in serving our customers.